iotmani/timeseries/README.md

 **Analyze**

-StatsProcessor class collects sourced log events and uses statistics to determine e.g. if there's a high level of traffic within the past x minutes.
+AnalyticsProcessor class collects sourced log events and uses statistics to determine e.g. if there's a high level of traffic within the past x minutes.
 If so, it generates a traffic events that need to be actioned somehow.

 Other 'Processor' classes can be implemented, such as persisting the data into a time-series database.